 You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
 If you get a quote through us, we’ll connect you with a pre-vetted installer!

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

-However, unlike a typical loan, this loan is attached to your property (not you) and is paid back alongside your property tax bill as a Clean Energy Improvement Tax.
-The only eligibility is that you need to own a certain percentage of your home.
+However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
+The only eligibility is that you need to own a certain portion of your home.

-Other Financing Options
+Other Energy Financing

 Obviously though, PACE is not the only way to finance a solar system.
-Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.
+Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgage (for new builds), or through energy loans.

-Several options exists for Quebec homeowners:
+Other options for Quebec homeowners:

 - RBC Energy Saver Loan (energy loan)